Work from home burnout: 5 red flags and ways to prevent them

 • If you cannot go outside just yet, walk around your home at fixed intervals of time to engage yourself in something other than work.

-• Break the monotony by taking up online courses to widen your horizon and then use what you have learned by implementing it into your work.
+• Break the monotony by taking up online courses to widen your horizons and then use what you have learned by implementing it into your work.

 • People need people to cut out the monotony.